paulappz/youtube-port-catalog/youtube_playlist.md

 4. Click `Save`.
 5. Click  `Create` button on just created Action on the Self service action page.
-6. Enter the Playlist Id in the input feild
+6. Enter the Playlist Id in the input feild.
-7. Click  `Execute` button
+7. Click  `Execute` button.

   <details>
   <summary> Execute Action (click to expand)</summary>